-During the first 3 months of treatment with CIBINGO, do not take medicines that prevent blood clots except low-dose aspirin (≤81 mg daily), if prescribed.
+Do not take CIBINQO with medicines that prevent blood clots (antiplatelet medicines) during the first 3 months of treatment.
+You can take low-dose aspirin ( $\leq$ 81 mg daily) during this time, if prescribed.

 Before taking CIBINQO, tell your healthcare provider if you: